 El Salvador requires foreign capital growth above US $300 million to reach pre-coronavirus pandemic levels.
-Experts have noted that order and stability in the country’s public finances is the primary key to attracting capital.
+Experts have noted that order and stability in the country’s public finances are the primary keys to attracting capital.

-Foreign direct investment in El Salvador grew very modestly last year.
+Foreign direct investment in El Salvador has grown very modestly in recent times.
 In 2019, however, investment in the country reached US $9.98 billion, and in 2020, it grew to the amount of US $10.03 billion.

-According to the Salvadoran Central Reserve Bank (BCR) data, the sector that recorded the highest rate of growth was communications and information, which reached an investment level of US $1.36 billion.
+According to the Salvadoran Central Reserve Bank (BCR) data, the sector that recorded the highest rate of growth was the communications and information sector, which reached an investment level of US $1.36 billion.

 One reason for this inflow of capital may be due to the investments that national telephone companies have made to increase their installed capacity in response to a demand for expanded services and product offerings.
 Growth in demand in this area stems from the fact that thousands of Salvadorans have been teleworking and attending virtual classes due to the pandemic.

-The transportation and storage sector also experienced a positive performance with total receipts of US $228.89 million in 2020, versus the US $122.29 million it had collected by the end of 2019, while the financial and insurance sector showed a decline at the end of 2020 with capital inflows of US $3.007 billion relative to $3.
+The transportation and storage sector also experienced a positive performance with total receipts of US $228.89 million in 2020, versus the US $122.29 million it had collected by the end of 2019.
+This is while the financial and insurance sector showed a decline at the end of 2020 with capital inflows of US $3.007 billion relative to $3.
 099 billion in 2019.

 In the wholesale and retail sectors, foreign direct investment in El Salvador also showed a drop, with $1.35 billion in 2019 and $1.34 billion in 2020.

-Although El Salvador was hit by the economic effects of the pandemic, the economist and analyst for the Salvadoran government’s economic development organization (Fusades), Pedro Argumedo, notes that until mid-2019, the FMLN party government’s negative relationship with the private sector also harmed foreign direct investment in El Salvador.
-This adverse circumstance created uncertainty, and there was no competitiveness and productivity agenda.
+Although El Salvador was hard hit by the economic effects of the pandemic, the economist and analyst for the Salvadoran government’s economic development organization (Fusades), Pedro Argumedo, has noted that until mid-2019, the FMLN party government’s negative relationship with the private sector also harmed foreign direct investment in El Salvador.
+This adverse circumstance created uncertainty, and the government did not pursue a coherent competitiveness and productivity agenda.
 “The lack of agreement between public and private sector entities created a less than favorable investment climate,” Argumedo explained.
-He went on to note that “even with the pandemic investment grew by US $55 million.
+He went on to note that “even with the pandemic, investment grew by US $55 million.”

-“The pandemic, with long quarantine and uncertainty of purchasing capacity in households around the world also caused investment to fall sharply and particularly in the El Salvador, where the quarantine was lengthy,” Argumedo stated.
+“The pandemic, with quarantines and uncertainty of purchasing capacity in households around the world, also caused investment to fall sharply and particularly in the El Salvador, where the quarantine was lengthy,” Argumedo stated.

 Stabilizing government finances would give more certainty to foreign direct investment in El Salvador

 An agreement with the International Monetary Fund (IMF) to stabilize public finances is also essential to attract foreign investment, Argumedo says.
-“As long as there is a fear that the government might not be able to meet its fiscal obligations, many companies will remain reticent to make investments,” the economist says.
+“As long as there is a fear that the government might not be able to meet its fiscal obligations, many companies will remain reticent to make investments.”